yohAb-creator/lightweight_framework/bonus_report.md

 **Function:** Used the improved prompt from the text2grad module(`P*`) as its starting policy and updated the prompt policy according to a composite reward signal made up of task completion and step accuracy, with the goal of settling at a policy of improved quality.

 ## Results
+### ContactsAddContact
 The final results, executed after upgrading the base model to `gemini-2.5-pro` after testing with `gemini-1.5-pro-latest` are presented below.
+The details are presented in the `arpo_full_pipeline_results.json` file.

 | Policy (`P`) | Task Completion Rate | Step Accuracy (vs. Expert agent(t3a) |
 | :--- | :--- |:-------------------------------------|
 | **`P0` (Baseline)** | 100% | 31.4%                                |
 | **`P*` (Text2Grad)** | 100% | **85.7%**                            |
 | **`P**` (ARPO)** | 100% | 82.8%                                |
+### Three Tasks

+I wrote the code to run the benchmark on ten separate tasks.
+However, I came to the realization that this is extremely computationally intensive and would take a long time to finish.
+In order to test robustness, I used three episodes for each of the tasks making running the bench mark on 10 tasks unrealistic given the timeframe.
+The details are presented in `arpo_full_pipeline_results_10tasks.json`

 ## Observations and Analysis